 Wills's first work was in Surrealist poetry, and his subsequent research has maintained links with modernist literature while expanding into areas of literary theory and philosophy, as well as film theory and comparative literature.
 Other published work includes co-authored volumes on Thomas Pynchon (Writing Pynchon, with Alec McHoul, 1990), and on Derrida and film theory (Screen/Play, with Peter Brunette, 1989), a co-edited book entitled Deconstruction and the Visual Arts (with Peter Brunette, 1994), and an edited volume on Jean-Luc Godard’s Pierrot le fou (2000).
 He has published some 80 book chapters and journal articles.

 Wills is also known as a major translator and interpreter of the work of French philosopher Jacques Derrida.
-He has published a volume of essays on Derrida entitled Matchbook: Essays in Deconstruction (Stanford, 2005), and translated The Gift of Death, Right of Inspection, Counterpath, and The Animal That Therefore I Am, and Theory and Practice.
+He has published a volume of essays on Derrida entitled Matchbook: Essays in Deconstruction (Stanford, 2005), and translated The Gift of Death, Right of Inspection, Counterpath, The Animal That Therefore I Am, and Theory and Practice.
 He is currently working (with Geoffrey Bennington) of Clang (Glas), will appear with the University of Minnesota Press in 2020.
 He is currently translating the 1997-99 seminars Perjury and Pardon for the University of Chicago Press.
 Wills is a member of the Editorial Board of the Bibliothèque Derrida at Éditions du Seuil, and is a member of the Derrida Seminars Translation Project.

 My most recent book is Killing Times: The Temporal Technology of the Death Penalty (Fordham University Press, 2019).
 Capital punishment continues to be a pressing question in the US and on the international scene, many years after the 20th century trend toward abolition that saw a majority of nations outlawing it by the turn of the millenium.
 Whether it be practiced extra-judicially or judicially, whether terroristic spectacle or the ultimate sanction of a sovereign state, and whether the execution of it be considered barbaric or humane, it continues to present a challenge to the humanitarian progress traditionally associated with the European enlightenment of the 18th century.